niqdev/devops/docs/kafka.md

 * Kafka has the notion of **leader** and **follower** brokers.
 In Kafka, for each topic partition, one broker is chosen as the leader for the other brokers (the followers).
 One of the chief duties of the leader is to assign [replication](http://kafka.apache.org/documentation/#design_replicatedlog) of topic partitions to the follower brokers.
 When producing messages, Kafka sends the record to the broker that is the leader for the record's partition.
 Brokers that follow a topic partition consume messages from the topic-partition leader and append those records to their log

 * Kafka uses *ZooKeeper* to **elect** the **controller** broker of the cluster.
 If the controlling broker fails or becomes unavailable for any reason, ZooKeeper elects a new controller from a set of brokers that are considered to be caught up with the leader (an in-sync replica **ISR**).
 The brokers that make up this set are dynamic, and ZooKeeper recognizes only brokers in this set for election as leader.
 If a Kafka node dies or is unresponsive (to ZooKeeper heartbeats), all of its assigned partitions (both leader and follower) are reassigned by the controller broker

+* Kafka Streams is a library that allows to perform per-event processing of records, without grouping data in microbatches

+* Kafka Streams is a graph (or **topology** or Directed Acyclic Graph) of processing nodes or **processors** that combine to provide powerful and complex stream processing.
+Each processing node performs its assigned **task** and then forwards the record to each of its child node.
+Records (a key/value pair) flow through the graph in a depth-first manner, which implies that there is no need to have backpressure

 ## Setup